henniggroup/MPInterfaces/README.rst

 If you already have a local copy, steps 1 and 2 of the following instructions can be skipped.
 Just do a "git pull" from the MPInterfaces folder and go to step 3(if the local copy was installed in the develop mode this step can be skipped too).

+Note: on using virtual environments on your own machine, we recommend to use Miniconda.
+On shared clusters that may have conflicts with shared libraries we recommend using virtualenv

 1. Clone the latest version from github